Luisa Fernanda Rudi

-Luisa Fernanda Rudi Úbeda (born 14 December 1950) is a Spanish politician currently serving as Senator from Aragón since 2015.
+Luisa Fernanda Rudi Úbeda (born 14 December 1950 in Seville) is a Spanish politician currently serving as Senator from Teruel in Aragón since 2015.
 She served as the 175th president of the Congress of Deputies, being the first woman to hold the position in Spanish history.
 From 2011 to 2015 she served as president of the Government of Aragon.

 Rudi was born in Seville.
 In the Spanish parliament she represented Zaragoza from 1986–1996 and from 2000 to 2004.
 She was a substitute for Committee on Industry, Research and Energy, substitute for the Delegation to the EU-Mexico Joint Parliamentary Committee.

 She was a member of the Bureau of the European People's Party and sat on the European Parliament's Committee on the Internal Market and Consumer Protection.

 Between July 2011 and July 2015 she was President of the Government of Aragon.
-Since 2015 is member of the Senate of Spain.
+She became a is member of the Senate of Spain in 2015.